 How To Fight Sodium-Induced Inflammation

-If you do wake up with puffiness around the eye area we recommend our Cucumber Eye Gel which uses ingredients like cucumber juice and shea butter to revitalize, tone and reduce the look of puffiness.
-You can also fight against the effects of inflammation by using products from our Calm Skin line, including our Calm Skin Exfoliating Peel, Calm Skin Chamomile Cleanser, Calm Skin Chamomile Moisturizer, Calm Skin Arnica Masque and Calm Skin Arnica Booster-Serum.
+If you do wake up with puffiness around the eye area we recommend our Hibiscus Ultra Lift Eye Cream to revitalize the eye area and reduce the look of puffiness.
+You can also use products from our Calm Skin line, including our Calm Skin Exfoliating Peel, Calm Skin Chamomile Cleanser, Calm Skin Chamomile Moisturizer, Calm Skin Arnica Masque and Calm Skin Arnica Booster-Serum.

 3) Too much dairy